Carmel, Indiana: Economy

 The Meridian Corridor serves as a large concentration of corporate office space within the city.
 It is home to more than 40 corporate headquarters and many more regional offices.
 Several large companies reside in Carmel, and it serves as the national headquarters for OPENLANE (formerly KAR Global), Allegion, CNO Financial Group, MISO, and Delta Faucet.
+Carmel also serves as the global headquarters for several fraternities and sororities.